AliceMarshall/project-1/README.md

 ###GA WDI London - Project 1

-In this version of Battleships, the player will instead place DictatorShips on their board and try to hit the computers hidden ones.
+In this version of Battleship, the player will instead place DictatorShips on their board and try to hit the computers hidden ones.

+Play 'Sink the DictatorShips' [here](https://secure-beyond-16634.herokuapp.com/):

 ####Rules of the Game: